CoderDojo-Content/Intermediate-App-Inventor/en/a-list-minigame.md

     ![#](/assets/beforePicking.png)

-8. when the player picks a word you need to see if they chose the right word.
+8. When the player picks a word, you need to see if they chose the right word.
 You want to use the `when [ListPicker1].AfterPicking` block to check what word the player chose!
 Drag it onto the screen.

 9. Choose a word from your list (I chose bird from mine).
 Back in the Designer, add a label and have it say "Choose" + whatever word you want them to choose!